 Benefits, Pension, Vacation Accrual & Payroll Deduction for B.C.
 Government Employees

-If you do not fulfil the return-to-work requirements after your leave, you will have to repay any benefit premiums and/or flex credits that were paid on your behalf during your leave.
+If you don't fulfil the return-to-work requirements, you'll have to repay any benefit premiums and/or flex credits paid on your behalf during your leave.

 Cancelling Benefits While on Leave

-After your leave, should you fail to satisfy the return-to-work requirements, you will be required to repay these and any other benefit premiums paid on your behalf by the employer.
+If you fail to satisfy the return-to-work requirements after your leave, you'll be required to repay these, and any other benefit premiums paid on your behalf.

-If you participate in the flexible benefits program, you may cancel MSP, extended health, dental coverage and/or any optional life insurance plan after your child is born.
-You may do so by selecting the Waive option for any or all of those benefits on the Flexible Benefits Enrolment/Change Form (PDF, 458KB).
+If you participate in the Flexible Benefits Program, you may cancel extended health, dental coverage and/or any optional life insurance plan after your child is born by completing the Flexible Benefits Enrolment/Change Form (PDF, 423KB).
+Submit it through an AskMyHR service request using the category Myself (or) My Team or Organization > Benefits > Submit a Health Benefit Form/Application.
+If you no longer have access to Employee Self-Service, send to your supervisor to submit on your behalf.
 See the note above about mandatory coverage.

-If you do not satisfy the return-to-work requirements at the end of your leave, you will be required to repay the flex credits and any other benefit premiums paid on your behalf by the employer.
+If you don't meet the return-to-work requirements, you'll be required to repay the flex credits and any other benefit premiums paid on your behalf.

 To get the most out of your time off, carefully read the following information before applying for maternity, parental or pre-placement adoption leave.

 In most cases, your entitlement will be pro-rated according to your maternity and/or parental leave start date.
-Your vacation entitlements and vacation pay do continue to accrue if you are covered under the Crown Counsel Agreement or were employed prior to March 28, 2001, you return to work for at least six months after being on leave and you haven't received parental allowance.
+Your vacation entitlements and vacation pay continue to accrue if you're covered under the Crown Counsel Agreement or were employed before March 28, 2001, you return to work for at least six months after being on leave, and you haven't received parental allowance.
 Your vacation will be credited once you've returned to work for six calendar months.

-Pension contributions continue while you are on leave, but they are based solely on the maternity, parental or pre-placement adoption allowance (contributions are not made on the amount you receive from employment insurance).
-After returning to work, you can purchase service for the time you were on leave.
+Pension contributions based solely on the maternity, parental or pre-placement adoption allowance continue while you're on leave.
+Contributions aren't made on the amount you receive from employment insurance and you can purchase that service after returning to work.

-There may be deductions from your pay that you wish to cancel while you are on leave.
-If you have applied for the Deferred Salary Leave program, you can suspend your contributions while you are on temporary leave such as maternity leave.
+You may wish to cancel some deductions from your pay while you're on leave.
+If you've applied for the Deferred Salary Leave program, you can suspend your contributions while on a temporary leave, such as maternity leave.